 How does AIS work exactly?
 How do we obtain all this data?

 Originally, AIS was used terrestrially, meaning the signal was sent from the boat to land and had a range of roughly 20 miles (also considering the earth’s curvature).
 As ships began sailing further away from land, they started sending the signal to low orbit satellites, relaying information back to land.
 This meant ships could sail as far as they liked, and we’d always have peace of mind knowing exactly where they were and how they were doing.

 The AIS system consists of one VHF transmitter, two VHF TDMA receivers, one VHF DSC receiver, and a standard marine electronic communications link to shipboard display and sensor systems.
 Position and timing information is normally derived from an integral or external GPS receiver.
 Other information broadcast by the AIS is electronically obtained from shipboard equipment through standard marine data connections.

-It’s pretty easy to install as well, as AIS is generally integrated with ship bridge systems or multifunctional display, but installing a standalone system is as straightforward as plugging in a couple of cables and switching on the plug.
+It’s pretty easy to install as well, as AIS is generally integrated with ship bridge systems or multifunctional displays, but installing a standalone system is as straightforward as plugging in a couple of cables and switching on the plug.